Hardkaise/CauWebProject1/README.md

 CAUCalculator

-Write an interative calculator program providing the following features using HTML, CSS, and Javascript.
+Write an interactive calculator program providing the following features using HTML, CSS, and Javascript.

 Function: